 You can add Audio Unit instruments to your song and then play and record them as Touch Instruments, similar to the Keyboard.
 You can save, rename, and delete custom sounds for an Audio Unit instrument in the same way you do with sounds for a Touch Instrument.

-In the Sound browser, swipe left or right until you see External, then tap Audio Unit Extensions.
+1. In the Sound browser, swipe left or right until you see External, then tap Audio Unit Extensions.

-- 2. Tap the instrument you want to add. - Tap Presets to load, save, and edit sounds.If the Audio Unit instrument has its own preset sounds, the name
+- 2. Tap the instrument you want to add. - 3.
+Tap the Presets button (()) to load, save, and edit sounds.